Bandwidth/api-docs/README.md

 # API-Docs

-Welcome to the home of Bandwidth's next generation of API docs!
-This repo serves as a mono repo that contains multiple OpenAPI specs that powers Bandwidth's external and internal API references and SDKs, and will eventually replace https://github.com/bandwidth/bandwidth.github.io and https://github.com/bandwidth/internal-api-docs.
+Welcome to the home of Bandwidth's API documentation!
+This repo contains the OpenAPI specifications that power Bandwidth's API references and SDKs, and will eventually replace https://github.com/bandwidth/bandwidth.github.io.

 ## Contribution Guidelines Overview